Large spots on the child's body. Diseases that cause spots on a child's body

 Dear reader!

-If a pregnant woman takes hormonal drugs or other drugs, and also uses vitamin complexes without prescription, smokes, in most cases a child who is born will be more susceptible to various kinds of allergies, the appearance of scaly reddish, light or colorless spots on her forehead, cheek, stomach, legs.
-You can strengthen the baby's body, protect it from allergies with the help of breastfeeding.
-A nursing mother should not forget about the importance of a complete and balanced diet, which completely excludes smoked meats, spicy and fatty foods, seasonings and spices.
+If a pregnant woman takes hormonal medications or other drugs, and also takes vitamin complexes without prescription, smokes, in most cases the child born will be more susceptible to various types of allergies, the appearance of flaky reddish, light or colorless spots on the forehead, cheek, stomach, legs.
+You can strengthen your baby’s body and protect it from allergies through breastfeeding.
+A nursing mother should not forget about the importance of a complete and balanced diet, which completely excludes smoked foods, spicy and fatty foods, seasonings and spices.

 Genetic predispositions should be studied along all lines - both mother and father.
 Perhaps someone in the family had allergic diseases: urticaria or bronchial asthma.